Katie Holmes Says Hillary Clinton Election Loss ‘Hurt’ Daughter Suri

 — Angela (@AngelaReneenay) March 29, 2017

-While the friendship between liberal, Clinton-supporting Holmes and Jenna Bush Hager (daughter of the nation’s most recent Republican POTUS) may seem unlikely, the two have actually been close for over a decade.
+While the friendship between liberal, Clinton-supporting Holmes and Jenna Bush Hager (daughter of Republican ex-POTUS George W. Bush) may seem unlikely, the two have actually been close for over a decade.
 Reportedly, Katie Holmes reached out Jenna back in 2004.
-Holmes was prepping for her role as the first daughter in the aptly named First Daughter, and she is reached out to the actual former first daughter for inspiration.
+Holmes was prepping for her role as the first daughter in the aptly named First Daughter, and she has reached out to the actual former first daughter for inspiration.

 During the March 29 interview in which Holmes lamented Hillary Clinton’s election loss and the hurt it caused her daughter, she and Bush Hager talked about their initial meeting.
-According to Jenna, she was a huge fan of Holmes and loved her famous teen drama, Dawson’s Creek.
+According to Jenna, she was a huge fan of Holmes and loved her famous teen drama Dawson’s Creek.

 Katie Holmes says Suri was disappointed in the election results too. https://t.co/rf2LlxFYda